 How to Transfer Music from Your Computer to an Android Phone

-In Windows, you can use a music jukebox program, such as Windows Media Player, to synchronize music between your phone and the PC.
+Many music-playing, or jukebox, programs are available.
+On Windows, the most common program is Windows Media Player.
+You can use this program to synchronize music between your phone and the PC.
 Here’s how it works:

 Connect the phone to the PC.